Should a Real Estate Agent or Business Broker Sell your Business?

 However, when it comes to the sale of an operating business, including project managing the many interested parties through to settlement, hiring a professional Business Broker is the best decision you can make.

-Usually, ever property that is listed for sale is sold; it’s just a matter of price and time.
-Unfortunately, that success rate does not apply to the sale of businesses, which is more like less than 33 per cent actually sell.
-The two or more unsuccessful businesses sell of their assets individually at low values, or merely close down after years of risk, sweat and toil.
+Usually, every property that is listed for sale is sold; it’s just a matter of price and time.
+Unfortunately, that success rate does not apply to the sale of businesses, which is more like less than 33 percent actually sell.
+The two or more unsuccessful businesses sell off their assets individually at low values, or merely close down after years of risk, sweat, and toil.

-Buyers of businesses will always ask hundreds of questions around the operations, assets, employees and free cash flow of a business.
-Buyers want to discuss these things with an intermediatory, who can their answer questions with confidence, and therefore must possess a deep knowledge of the business dynamics.
+Buyers of businesses will always ask hundreds of questions around the operations, assets, employees, and free cash flow of a business.
+Buyers want to discuss these things with an intermediary, who can answer their questions with confidence, and therefore must possess a deep knowledge of the business dynamics.

-My last piece of advice does not let what may be the biggest financial transaction you will make, and possibly a large percentage of your retirement nest egg, becomes a racetrack bet as you may spend precious years wasting time with the wrong style selling agent.
+My last piece of advice is to not let what may be the biggest financial transaction you will make, and possibly a large percentage of your retirement nest egg, become a racetrack bet as you may spend precious years wasting time with the wrong style selling agent.
 Someone with a large hat, but no cattle.

 Please hire an experienced Business Broker who will add additional value to give you the highest ROI, not just be another cost of doing business.